 Read Chapter 135-11 again: Telemental health is a mode of providing counseling and psychotherapy.
 It is not defined by specific activities.
 In contrast, ‘Hi John: since you live in Augusta Georgia and I am in Atlanta, let’s do your therapy via video.’…the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists has enforced that as delivering telemental health.

 Myth #3: Georgia has a telemental health law.

 False.
-Many states do not have telemental health law.
-Some states’ counseling boards such as Florida are piggybacking off their telemedicine/telehealth law to allow for out-of-state practice of psychotherapy.
+A number if states have telemental health law.
+Some states’ mental health boards are ‘piggybacking’ off their telemedicine/telehealth law to allow for out-of-state practice of psychotherapy.
 This process has required those states to first determine whether their telehealth laws can legally be extended to psychotherapy.
 In Georgia, provisions for counselor telemental health exist only in board rules.

 Interestingly, GA SB 118 was enacted/signed into law on 5/6/2019.
 The title of the law has been changed from “Georgia Telemedicine Act” to “Georgia Telehealth Act” and also addresses provisions for practice across state lines.